interbr/ap/README.md

 unless the former three marked it as spam.

 Status:
 Help me coding this beast!
-Try it at http://testing.amored-police.org - just ask for a test-account.
+Try it at http://testing.amored-police.org - just ask for a test-account, i.e. at felix_longolius@amored-police.org